ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 Inner nodes depend on other nodes, but are not used to define terms.

 The term dependency network can be large, and its visualization impractical.
+We can take an existing technical language for illustration. [[UNESCO Glossary of World Heritage Terms]](http://whc.unesco.org/archive/gloss96.htm) has 157 terms.
+Here is a preamble to that terminology:

+> "This Glossary of World Heritage Terms has been prepared in accordance with the request of the World Heritage Committee at its nineteenth session in December 1995.
+The Committee requested that the Glossary be a separate document, independent from, but referring to, the Operational Guidelines for the Implementation of the World Heritage Convention and to reports of relevant expert meetings. [...]
+The Glossary of World Heritage Terms has been prepared primarily by extracting terms and their definitions and interpretations from the World Heritage Convention, the Operational Guidelines and to reports of relevant expert meetings."

+Here is a sample definition, for the term "Cultural heritage":

+> "Cultural heritage is defined in Article 1 of the Convention as shown below:
+>
+> Article 1
+> For the purpose of this Convention, the following shall be considered as "cultural heritage":
+> * monuments: architectural works, works of monumental sculpture and painting, elements or structures of an archaeological nature, inscriptions, cave dwellings and combinations of features, which are of outstanding universal value from the point of view of history, art or science;
+> * groups of buildings: groups of separate or connected buildings which, because of their architecture, their homogeneity or their place in the landscape, are of outstanding universal value from the point of view of history, art or science;
+> * sites: works of man or the combined works of nature and man, and areas including archaeological sites which are of outstanding universal value from the historical, aesthetic, ethnological or anthropological point of view (UNESCO 1972)."

-As an example, consider the technical language defined in [[UNESCO Glossary of World Heritage Terms]](http://whc.unesco.org/archive/gloss96.htm).
-Doing the same analysis as above, the term dependency network has 158 nodes, one for each term, and 1428 edges, for each dependency between terms.
+Doing the same analysis as above, the term dependency network has 157 nodes, one for each term, and 1423 edges, for each dependency between terms.
 Here is a small sample of the network:

 * Action Plan for the Future --depends on-> Action Plan for the Future
 * Corrective measures --depends on-> Action Plan for the Future